Malvern (SA)

 AreaSearch analysis of residential development drivers sees Malvern recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Malvern recorded approximately four residential properties granted approval per year over the past five financial years, totalling an estimated 24 homes.
-As of FY-26, one approval has been recorded.
-On average, 3.8 new residents have been associated with each home built between FY-21 and FY-25, indicating demand outpacing supply.
-The average construction value of new homes is $879,000, reflecting a focus on the premium market.
+AreaSearch analysis of ABS building approval numbers in Malvern shows approximately four residential properties granted approval per year over the past five financial years, totalling an estimated 24 homes.
+By FY-26, one approval has been recorded so far.
+On average, 3.8 new residents are expected for every home built between FY-21 and FY-25, indicating demand significantly outpaces supply, which typically influences prices upwards and intensifies competition among buyers.
+New homes are being constructed at an average value of $879,000, reflecting a focus on the premium market with high-end developments.

 Frequently Asked Questions - Development